-“Hey cutie,” she flirted.
+“Hey, cutie,” she flirted.
 “Want to dance?”

 “Well, where is she?” came the reply.
 “I’m Nancy, by the way.”

-“You really didn’t see that pretty blonde with him?
+“You didn’t see that pretty blonde with him?
 I don’t believe you.”
 Danae walked back to the table and sat.

 Darcey followed her and sat with Danae.
-“Okay, I saw.
+“Okay, I saw it.
 But I trust him, and I promised you it would just be us tonight.
 It’s going to be hard to do that when you’re watching him all night.”
 Darcey suspected there was something more, but she didn’t press the issue.
 “Come on, let’s go dance.”

 Darcey grabbed the mail on the way home from classes, and there was an official-looking letter for her and one for Danae.
 “Nae!” she called.
 “There’s a letter for you from Admissions.”
-Curious, Darcey opened hers and found some extraordinary news.
+Curious, Darcey opened hers and found some excellent news.
 Between their advanced placement courses and skills, they each had enough credits to graduate at the end of their second year, similar to how Charlotte and Chris did.
 Danae was flabbergasted.

 “You’re not stupid, Danae,” Darcey replied.
 “You’re just better at different things than I am.
-You’re more creative, while I’m more analytical.”
+You’re more creative while I’m more analytical.”

 Darcey hated the idea of leaving Clint, and she doubted he had the money to travel home with them.
 She knew he was saving every penny to leave campus, and he had a long road to reach his goal.
 “I think we should just stay here, Nae.
 Mama and Daddy will understand.”